SPA-MECALS/Backend/README.md

 ## Description
 This is a middleware backend that links the MECALS android application to NARMS.
-It is written in `node.js` and is uses `express`, you can find the documentation of all available routs in the following link [here]( https://spa-mecals.github.io/slate/)
+It is written in `node.js` and is uses `express`, you can find the documentation of all available routes [here]( https://spa-mecals.github.io/slate/)

 ## Installation